tywayne/tywayne.com/_posts/2013-10-16-how-my-dad-taught-me-what-love-is.md

 ---
 layout: post
-title:  "How My Dad Taught Me What Love Is"
+title:  "The One About How My Dad Taught Me What Love Is"
 date:   2013-10-16
 categories: general
 published: true